-The Bin Sides, the ends of the Bin Roof and Porch Roof and the tops of the Porch posts are all cut on a 45-degree angle.
+The bin sides, the ends of the bin roof, the porch roof and the tops of the porch posts are all cut on a 30-degree angle.
 Rough-cut the porch posts a little long; we will adjust the final length of the posts later for an exact fit to support the roof.

 The corners of the base are cut on a 45-degree angle to allow rainwater to drain out of the feeder tray.
 A few 1/4" diameter holes drilled through the base will work, but I prefer to clip off the corners.
 A power miter saw makes cutting off 1/4" from each of the corners quick and easy.

 The country store design might look complicated, but the construction is relatively easy when broken down into subassemblies.

 Begin by assembling the bin, and start by attaching the front section to one of the side pieces.
 Line up the bottom edges of both pieces, and secure with weather-resistant nails or screws.
 A bead of water-resistant glue helps to holding power of the pneumatic nails.
 Then, attach the other side section of the bin with more glue and nails or screws.

 The high wall divides the bin that holds the bird seed from the tray where the birds can land to feast.
 Both the bin and the slanted porch roof attach to the high wall with screws.

 The bottom of the high wall has a small opening that allows the bird seed to flow out of the bin and into the feeder tray.
 The slot is shown in the photo and is about 5-1/2" long, and centered along the bottom edge of the high wall.
 The top of the arched slot is 1-1/2" high at the peak, and tampers to 3/4" high at the ends.